jonathansick/sitelle_notes/README.md

 Mazzei 2013: SPH model with chemo-photometric information.
 Constrain SED, dynamics and morphology (*model everything?!*).

 Simard: can we build a chronometer of group interaction?
 This would be the goal.

+## Observing Ram-Pressure Stripping with SITELLE (Sivanadam)

+Not clear exactly what process (and combination of processes) that explains difference between field and cluster galaxies.

+Chung 2009: VIVA survey (HI).
+Easily see the lack of HI in the centre of Virgo: suggests ram pressure stripping.
+Only atomic hydrogen is affected by ram-pressure stripping (molecular component remains).
+The star formation history lags the action of ram pressure stripping.
+See lots of Halpha, UV and X-ray tails coming out of galaxies in clusters. **How are stars forming in these tails?** (Sun 2007; 2010 ESO 137-001)

+Use Stephan's Quintet as a lab for shock-heated H2.
+(Appleton 2006; Cluber 2010).
+Can we see molecular hydrogen lit up by ram pressure stripping?

+Sivnandam 2010; 2013: IRAC observations see molecular hydrogen offset from star formation.
+Also see extended dust emission; CO is also detected along these tails.
+This is unexpected.

+Can't use Spitzer or Herschel anymore.
+But we can use SITELLE to trace the Halpha tails.
+These are low surface brightness features, a good test of SITELLE surface photometry.
+HII rotation show signatures of galaxy rotation retain their kinematics as they're stripped.
+SITELLE spectroscopy can map this.

+Lots of targets in Virgo, Coma, Abell 1367.
+[NII]/Halpha ratio for determining excitation mechanism in these tails (star formation or something else).
+Would require a single data cube; should be efficient.

+Question: how do we know that stars in these tails are not in-falling gas.
+Answer: how can gas infall in the hot cluster environment?